Griezmann confident of Barcelona improvement

+Barcelona forward Antoine Griezmann remains confident the club's performances will improve after a sluggish LaLiga victory over Villarreal on Tuesday.

-The Spanish champion has made an underwhelming start to the new season with its displays lacking the flair and panache of recent seasons.
+The Spanish champions have made an underwhelming start to the new season with their displays lacking the flair and panache of recent seasons.

-It has led to increased scrutiny on manager Ernesto Valverde, and while a 2-1 win over Villarreal has eased the pressure slightly, the manner of it will keep the Barca coach in the spotlight.
+It has led to increased scrutiny on head coach Ernesto Valverde, and while a 2-1 win over Villarreal has eased the pressure slightly, the manner of it will keep the Barca coach in the spotlight.

-France international Griezmann scored Barca's first goal in the victory at the Camp Nou, and believes the team will hit top form soon.
+France international Griezmann scored Barca's first goal in the victory at the Camp Nou, and believes they will hit top form soon.

 "We are far from our best version," Griezmann said.
 "But with the matches to come everything will be better.